Is my dog at risk for cancer?

 Most commonly affected breeds: Great Danes, Irish wolfhounds, mastiffs

-- Melanoma is one of the most common oral cancers seen in dogs and is frequently seen in breeds with dark tongues and gums.
+- Melanoma is one of the most common oral cancers seen in dogs and frequently is seen in breeds with dark tongues and gums.
 These tumors are composed of darkly pigmented cells and can be found anywhere on the body.
-A malignant melanoma that develops in the oral cavity has often spread throughout the body by the time it’s first noticed and, unfortunately, is incurable.
+A malignant melanoma that develops in the oral cavity often has spread throughout the body by the time it’s first noticed and, unfortunately, is incurable.
 Complete surgical removal is difficult, radiation therapy is ineffective against metastasized cells, and chemotherapy is ineffective against this type of cancer.
-Melanoma appears to respond to immune-based therapies, and several treatments are under development.
+Melanoma appears to respond to immune-based therapies and several treatments are under development.

 Most commonly affected breeds: Doberman pinschers, standard and miniature schnauzers, chow chows, and Scottish terriers

 - Mammary gland carcinomas are the most common tumors in unspayed female dogs, but often are overlooked since they usually appear as small nodules around the nipple.
 Unfortunately, the nodule may quickly grow into a large, painful tumor that can ulcerate and become an open wound.
 Approximately 50% of these tumors are malignant, but they can be cured with surgical removal if the cancer has not metastasized.
 Fifty percent of malignant masses will be fatal.
 Spaying a dog before her first heat cycle significantly decreases the mammary cancer risk.

 Most commonly affected breeds: older, unspayed females of every breed